ragizaki/yelp-camp/README.md

 ## Live Demo

-To use the app, go to [https://cryptic-garden-68428.herokuapp.com/](https://cryptic-garden-68428.herokuapp.com/) The app was deployed using [Heroku](https://heroku.com) and uses [Mongo Atlas](https://www.mongodb.com/cloud/atlas)
+To use the app, go to [https://cryptic-garden-68428.herokuapp.com/](https://cryptic-garden-68428.herokuapp.com/) <br>
+The app was deployed using [Heroku](https://heroku.com) and uses [Mongo Atlas](https://www.mongodb.com/cloud/atlas)

 ## Features